theislab/sfaira/docs/adding_datasets.rst

     Identify the raw data files and copy them into the datafolder `<path_data>/<DOI-name>/`.
     Note that this should be the exact files that are downloadable from the download URL you provided in the dataloader:
     Do not decompress these files if these files are archives such as zip, tar or gz.
+    In some cases, multiple processing forms of the raw data are available, some times even on different websites.
+    Follow these rules to disambiguate the data source for the data loader:

+    - Rule 1: Prefer unprocessed gene expression count data over normalised data.
+        Often it makes sense to provide author-normalised data in a curated object in addition to count data.
+    - Rule 2: Prefer dedicated data archives over websites that may be temporary Examples of archives include EGA, GEO, zenodo, potentially temporary websites may be institute websites, cloud files linked to a person's account.

+    Note that it may in exception cases make sense to collect count data and cell-wise meta data from different locations, or similar, collect normalised and count matrices from different locations.
+    You can supply multiple data URLs below, so collect all relevant files in this phase.

 .. _code: https://github.com/theislab/sfaira/tree/dev/sfaira/data/dataloaders/loaders
 .. _issues: https://github.com/theislab/sfaira/issues